-Early replicating and late replicating chromosome can also be distinguished using the cytogenetic methods.
+Early replicating and late replicating chromosomes can also be distinguished using the cytogenetic methods.

-The diagnostic utility of cytogenetic techniques especially, the karyotyping is unmatched.
-The technique is practised for the identifications of chromosomal abnormalities since long.
+The diagnostic utility of cytogenetic techniques especially, karyotyping is unmatched.
+The technique is practiced for the identifications of chromosomal abnormalities for a long.

 However, the process of karyotyping is difficult.
 The protocol for cell culturing and harvesting vary from lab to lab.
-Therefore, specialised training and work expertise are required to perform it.
+Therefore, specialized training and work expertise are required to perform it.